 Dr. Sandra Golden, Assistant Professor of Education and Master of Arts in Education Program Director, was a presenter at the 33rd annual conference of the American Reading Forum held in December.
 She presented an examination of content area pre-service teachers’ attitudes on using various forms of texts.
 She also discussed investigating ways to actively engage students through science ethics and academic literacy.
 Dr. Golden was also invited and selected as one of the 2013 American Reading Forum annual yearbook associate editors and one of the 2014 American Reading Forum yearbook managing editors.
 In addition, she was invited to present at the 2013 Ohio Student Education Association spring conference where she will discuss using multicultural literature in the classroom.

-Tim Wedge, Assistant Professor of Practice of Digital Forensic Science, will have his paper “The Basics of Digital Forensics: The Primer for Getting Started in Digital Forensics” published in the journal Computers & Security.
+Tim Wedge, Assistant Professor of Practice of Digital Forensic Science, had his paper “The Basics of Digital Forensics: The Primer for Getting Started in Digital Forensics” published in the journal Computers & Security.

 Dr. Gregg Gunsch, Professor of Digital Forensic Science, gave his Distinguished Faculty presentation recently.
 Titled “One Man’s Journey: Bobbing Along the River of Education – or Serendipity Has Been My Friend,” Dr. Gunsch’s presentation was a reflection on education and how he has moved from one opportunity to the next without anything that could really be called a plan.
 The lessons afforded through serendipity have shaped the turns of his wandering path, but at the same time prepared him for technologies and fields of study that simply didn’t exist when the learning first occurred.
 He hopes to inspire others to realize that the payoffs in all dimensions of education are consistently great, but sometimes far from immediate.